OkiemuteGold/Educ/README.md

 # Educ

-A responsive template which allows you select courses based on interest and instructor.
+A responsive template which allows user to select courses based on interest and instructor

 ## Features
 ### Header: